 Planning is significant as it helps determine future personnel needs.
 Surplus or deficiency in staff strength is the result of the absence of or defective planning.
 All public sector enterprises find themselves overstaffed now as they never had any planning of their personnel requirements.
 They went on a hiring spree up to the late 1980s.
 Since then, recruitment and selection have been almost banned, but the ban came too late.
 The private sector is no exception.

 That the government undertakings have too many employees than they need it is too well known.
 But what is not widely known is the absence of succession planning in most public sector units.
 The absence of succession planning has resulted in a situation where many organizations function without chief executives.
 The anomaly of surplus labor, juxtaposed with the lack of top executives stems from the absence of or a defective human resource planning.

 2. Part of Strategic Planning

 HR management must become an integral part of the strategic management process.
 All activities of human resource management planning, hiring, training, remunerating, and maintaining – must be merged with strategic management

 HR planning can become part of strategic planning at two ends.
 At the beginning of strategic planning, human resource planning provides a set of inputs into the strategy formulation process in terms of deciding whether the types and numbers of people are available to pursue a given strategy.
 At the end of the strategic planning process, human resource planning is relevant in terms of implementation concerns.
-Once the strategy is set, executives need to make resource allocation decisions, including those pertaining to structure, processes and human resources.
+Once the strategy is set, executives need to make resource allocation decisions, including those pertaining to the structure, processes, and human resources.

 In most successful companies there is virtually no distinction between strategic planning and HRP; the planning cycles are the same and HR issues are seen as inherent in the business management.
 HR managers are important facilitators of the strategic planning process and are viewed as important contributors to carve the organization’s future.